Lifeguard

 When they clear a beach area after a shark sighting, they usually re-open it a few hours later, but I never understood that.
 If a shark had just been there, it's obviously still in the area, no?

-Asked by Toby almost 10 years ago
+Asked by Toby about 10 years ago

 Frankly, I'm not too familiar about shark protocol being from Ohio and all, but it could be something to do with a legal time limit.
 Somewhat like the law in Ohio that states that any water attraction has to remain closed for 30 minutes after a thunder/lightning strike.